sleepyylol/SKleep/README.md

 # SKleep
-An addon that covers most your skript needs.
+An addon to deal with all things related to sleeping.

 <b>Under Development</b>